helm/charts/stable/mysqldump/README.md

 nodeSelector                    | node selector                             | {}
 tolerations                     | tolerations                               | []
 affinity                        | affinity                                  | {}

+### Auto generating the gcp service account
+By enabling the flag `upload.googlestoragebucket.usingGCPController` and having a GCP Service Account Controller deployed in your cluster, it is possible to autogenerate and inject the service account used for the storage bucket access.
+For more information see https://github.com/kiwigrid/helm-charts/tree/master/charts/gcp-serviceaccount-controller

 ```console
 $ helm install stable/mysqldump --name my-release \